BrandonHT/Fundamentals-of-statistics/README.md

 # Fundamentals-of-statistics

-Repository with exercises and assignments performed for the Fundamentals of statistics course of the M.S.
+Repository with exercises and assignments developed for the Fundamentals of statistics course of the M.Sc.
 Data science at ITAM.
+All the assignments were developed using R markdown and Quarto.